Adrenal fatigue can be drastically affected by both low blood sugar and high blood sugar.

-So far, I’ve only talked about how blood sugar imbalances can cause adrenal fatigue.
-However, this isn’t a one-way street as adrenal fatigue can also cause blood sugar imbalances.
+So far, I’ve only talked about the connection between dysglycemia and adrenal fatigue.
+However, this isn’t a one-way street.
+Adrenal fatigue can also cause blood sugar imbalances.

 With adrenal fatigue, cortisol levels are often too low to regulate blood sugar levels.
-This results in higher chances of obesity and other metabolic illnesses like diabetes.
+Low blood sugar levels can result in obesity and other metabolic illnesses like diabetes.
 (2)

 How do you know if you have glycemic dysregulation?

-It can be challenging to diagnose yourself with high or low blood sugar without proper testing.
-Some of the more general symptoms associated with low blood sugar are (5):
+It can be challenging to diagnose yourself with hyperglycemia or hypoglycemia without proper testing.
+Some of the more general symptoms associated with hypoglycemia are (5):